BodiAugustus/ashley_defi/README.md

 #120.
 Created courseMarketplace.test.js file inside of test folder.
 Began setting up test file to run test on SC functions.
 Ran truffle test.
 Successful.

 #121.
 Created more test for purchasing a new course.
 Test passed.

+#122.
+Created more testing for purchasing a new course.
+Tests passed.